adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

   the username and password match something in the user database.
 It then constructs the JWT and returns the required JSON object.
 * The `IsValidUser()` method actually validates the username and password provided in the request with the users in the database.
-It's fairly simplistic.
+This version is very simplistic.
 I expect your version to at least include encryption of the password.

 > Note that you must turn on Authentication / Authorization in your App Service.
-Set the **Action to take when request is not authenticated** to **Allow Request (no action)** and don't configure one of the supported authentication provider.
+Set the **Action to take when request is not authenticated** to **Allow Request (no action)** and do not configure any of the supported authentication providers.

-Finally, we need to wire the custom authentication controller so that it appears in the same place as all the other authenticators.
-We're going to access it via the `/.auth/login/custom` endpoint.
-This is done in the `App_Start\Startup.MobileApp.cs` file:
+Next, we need to wire the custom authentication controller so that it appears in the same place as all the other authenticators.
+We are going to access it via the `/.auth/login/custom` endpoint.
+The normal ASP.NET methods can be applied for this.
+In this project, we can enable [attribute routing][23]:

 ```csharp
         public static void ConfigureMobileApp(IAppBuilder app)